neondatabase/website/content/docs/reference/glossary.md

 ### Compute

 A service that provides virtualized computing resources (CPU, memory, and storage) for running applications.
 A Neon compute instance (also referred to as a [compute endpoint](#compute-endpoint)) runs PostgreSQL.
-The amount of compute resources available to a Neon project is currently subject to the limits defined by the Technical Preview Free Tier.
+The amount of compute resources available to a Neon project is defined by tier (free or paid).
 A Neon compute instance is stateless and is automatically activated or suspended based on user activity.

 ### Compute endpoint